-Rule name Proponent Initiation date Stage Deadline for submissions Summary of request flexible solutions to providing security services that build on existing frameworks, including to: align the current inertia and system strength arrangements, by introducing a NEM-wide inertia floor, aligning procurement timeframes and removing restrictions on the procurement of synthetic inertia; allow the procurement of inertia network services and system strength through the network support and control ancillary services framework; create a new transitional non-market ancillary services framework for AEMO to procure security services that cannot otherwise be procured through existing frameworks; improve transparency in respect of directions, through information in market notices and detailed quarterly reporting; and amend direction compensation arrangements to reflect a benchmark-based framework (rather than the 90th percentile energy price).
+Rule name Proponent Initiation date Stage Deadline for submissions Summary of request submissions flexible solutions to providing security services that build on existing frameworks, including to: align the current inertia and system strength arrangements, by introducing a NEM-wide inertia floor, aligning procurement timeframes and removing restrictions on the procurement of synthetic inertia; allow the procurement of inertia network services and system strength through the network support and control ancillary services framework; create a new transitional non-market ancillary services framework for AEMO to procure security services that cannot otherwise be procured through existing frameworks; improve transparency in respect of directions, through information in market notices and detailed quarterly reporting; and amend direction compensation arrangements to reflect a benchmark-based framework (rather than the 90th percentile energy price).
 This framework will be similar to that used during periods of market suspension, and ensure compensation is based on predetermined values that reflect a short-run marginal cost for the relevant technology type.
 On 14 December 2023, following stakeholder feedback on the directions paper, the AEMC published an update paper proposing amendments to the design of the transitional services framework in the directions paper.
 In particular, the AEMC is proposing the introduction of: two different contract types to reflect the dual aims of the framework: (1) contracts for services that meet the critical and immediate needs of the power system; and (2) trials to manage security in a low or zero emissions power system; and a new requirement for AEMO to publish a transition plan for system security every two years, to provide the market with more information about how AEMO plans to address system security through the energy transition.
-Enhancing reserve information Iberdrola Australia Limited Delta Electricity 2 July 2020 Consultation on draft determination Deadline passed (8 February 2024) Iberdrola's rule change request seeks to introduce a dynamic operating reserve market to operate alongside the existing NEM spot and FCAS markets to help respond to unexpected changes in supply and demand.
+The AEMC expects to publish a final determination on 28 March 2024.
+Read more here .
+Enhancing reserve information Iberdrola Australia Limited Delta Electricity 2 July 2020 Preparation of final determination Deadline passed (8 February 2024) Iberdrola's rule change request seeks to introduce a dynamic operating reserve market to operate alongside the existing NEM spot and FCAS markets to help respond to unexpected changes in supply and demand.
 Iberdrola argues that the